 Here we also use the contracted form of the

-if statement where we put the
+where we put the

 continue on the same line as the

 We really do not want to have to edit our Python code every time we want to process a different file.
 It would be more usable to ask the user to enter the file name string each time the program runs so they can use our program on different files without changing the Python code.